SQLThomas/Conferences/README.md

 # Conferences
-Slides and scripts from my speaking gigs
+Slides and scripts from my most current speaking gigs